nbizzle23/EVT/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
-\begin{itemize}
-  \item Limit Distributions of Extreme Order Statistics under Power Normalization and Random Index by Z. Peng, Q. Jiang, S. Nadarajah
+* Limit Distributions of Extreme Order Statistics under Power Normalization and Random Index by Z. Peng, Q. Jiang, S. Nadarajah
-  \item A Simple Point Estimator of the Power of Moments by D. Li, A.Rosalsky, S. Zhang
+* A Simple Point Estimator of the Power of Moments by D. Li, A.Rosalsky, S. Zhang
-  \item Evaluation of Peaks-Over-Threshold Method by Soheil Saeed Far and Ahmad Khairi Abd.
+* Evaluation of Peaks-Over-Threshold Method by Soheil Saeed Far and Ahmad Khairi Abd.
 Wahab
-  \item Extremes by R.L.
+ * Extremes by R.L.
 Wolpert
-  \item Extreme Value Theory for Risk Factors in R by John Akwei
-  \item Extreme Value Analysis by Shikun Li
+* Extreme Value Theory for Risk Factors in R by John Akwei *Extreme Value Analysis by Shikun Li
-  \item Extreme Value Theory: An Introduction by L. De Haan, A. Ferreira
+* Extreme Value Theory: An Introduction by L. De Haan, A. Ferreira
-  \item EXTREME VALUE THEORY: AN APPLICATION TO SPORTS by Sergio Luıs Ganhao Vicente
+* EXTREME VALUE THEORY: AN APPLICATION TO SPORTS by Sergio Luıs Ganhao Vicente
-  \item Extreme value distributions in R
+* Extreme value distributions in R
-  \item Fisher-Tippett Theorem with an Historical Perspective by A. Charpentier
+* Fisher-Tippett Theorem with an Historical Perspective by A. Charpentier
-  \item Operational Risk: Modeling Analytics by Harry H. Panjer
+* Operational Risk: Modeling Analytics by Harry H. Panjer
-  \item Outline proof of the extreme value theorem in statistics
+* Outline proof of the extreme value theorem in statistics
-\end{itemize}